Circular Economy

 At a glance

 Recent developments such as the Ecodesign for Sustainable Products Regulation (ESPR), underscore the EU’s commitment to reducing waste and promoting sustainable practices across all sectors of the EU economy.
-This commitment has been further reinforced by Ursula Von der Leyen’s political guidelines in July 2024, calling for a new Circular Economy Act to create market demand for secondary materials and a single market for waste.
+This commitment has been further reinforced by Ursula Von der Leyen’s political guidelines in July 2024, calling for a new Circular Economy Act, slated for adoption by the end of 2026, to create market demand for secondary materials and a single market for waste.

 Packaging and the Circular Economy